Francisco-Guillen/EarlyDiabetesDetection/README.md

 1. Clone this repository.
 2. Install dependencies: pip install -r requirements.txt.
 3. Download the dataset from [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/dataset/529/early+stage+diabetes+risk+prediction+dataset).
-4. Prepare/Visualize and train the model by running: Early_Diabetes_Detection.ipynb
+4. Execute the cells of Early_Diabetes_Detection.ipynb sequentially to reproduce the analysis and train the model.
 5. Run the application: shiny run --reload app.py
 6. Access the application in your web browser at: http://127.0.0.1:8000